andela/rails-api-practice/README.md

     rake
     ```

     So this test fails right now.
 You'll see a failure on the line with the "assert" in it.
-Currently, vendor is valid even if we set the name to nil.
+Why?
+Well currently, vendor is valid even if we set the name to nil.
 Believe me?
 You shouldn't.
 Let's see for yourself.

     In your Gemfile (at the parent level of your app, at the bottom), add:
     ```rubyonrails